Per the Washington Post yesterday:

 Pundits will argue whether the First Lady’s lunch amounts to a scandal.
 The rest of us, who’ve fallen victim to the lure of a greasy burger more than once, certainly hope not.

-Minus, of course, those “of us” who hope so.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Minus, of course, those “of us” who hope so.Liz Cox Barrett is a writer at CJR.